uthapa82/Command-Notes-/bash-review.md

     - `find /etc -type f &> /dev/null` --> send both stdr output and error
     - `find /etc -type f 1> results-file.txt & 2> errors-file.txt`
     - 1 -> Standard output, 2-> standard error
+    - 1 is default and automatically implied even if we don't have it specified
+    - > overwrite, >> will append in the file
-    - standard output, standard error, &
+    - standard output, standard error and standard input: using read to read from user